RasmusRPaulsen/DTUImageAnalysis/exercises/ex4b-ImageMorphology/readme.md

 ## Morphology on multiple connected objects

-Morphology is a strong tool that can be used to clean images and seperate connected objects.
+Morphology is a strong tool that can be used to clean images and separate connected objects.
 In image **lego_9.png** some lego bricks are touching.
-We would like to see if we can seperate them.
+We would like to see if we can separate them.

 ### Exercise 11